 On September 1 2016, the Organization began sponsoring an IRA Savings Plan for eligible employees as defined by the plan agreement.
 Employees become eligible after being employed by the Organization for one year.
 The Plan permits a deferral of up to the maximum IRS allowed limits with a 3% Organization matching contribution.
-The Organization made contributions of approximately \$1,300 for the year ended December 31, 2016.
+For the year ended December 31, 2017 and 2016, the organization made contributions of approximately \$7,767 and \$1,300, respectively.